WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 ### Data sources

-By default `LinkControl` utilizes the `__experimentalFetchLinkSuggestions` API from `core/block-editor` in order to retrieve search suggestions for matching post-type entities.
+By default `LinkControl` utilizes the `fetchLinkSuggestions` API from `core/block-editor` in order to retrieve search suggestions for matching post-type entities.

 By default this provides no functionality and so you must implement and provide this in your own Editor instance ([example](https://github.com/WordPress/gutenberg/blob/65c752816f46a9334b84f4801d80dea00ed76fba/packages/editor/src/components/provider/use-block-editor-settings.js#L114-L115)).